soccerlewis17/House-Rulez/README.md

-# Mern Boilerplate
+# House Rulez

-This is a mern Boilerplate using vite to compile the frontend.
+House Rulez is a MERN-stack game application that allows users to view original rules for games, along with any "House Rulez" variations that anyone can add to.

-##### Things to note
+#### Screenshots

 1. The server code is using `import`, currently you have to add the file extension in the server code.